sptankard/digitalsecuritycurriculum/digsec-intro.rst

 information, they have no idea where to start or exactly how all these things are connected.
 Often, these learners have less experience with technology than the average trainer, but they are detail-oriented and cautious.
-They may be senior citizens, or come from a low-resource background that has not given them consistent access to cutting-edge devices and software.
+They may be elders, or come from a low-resource background that has not given them consistent access to cutting-edge devices and software.
 Just like security paralysis, this person typically does not know where to start.